25 May 2022

 Answering these questions will give you an indication on how much room there may be to negotiate.
 If you learned at the outset the salary is fixed, negotiating for a significant uplift at offer stage will not be well received.

 Write a list of components.

 Weigh up what really matters to you in your current remuneration.
 Is the role more important than the package?
 Does the package hold particular importance for you?
-List its components, including: salary, bonus, car allowance, pension, holiday entitlement, tax-free vouchers, stock options, health insurance, gym membership, parking, subsidised canteen, and death in service benefit.
+List its components, including: salary, bonus, car allowance, pension, holiday entitlement, tax-free vouchers, stock options, health insurance, gym membership, parking, subsidized canteen, and death in service benefit.
 Which of these are your ‘deal breakers’?

 Pinpoint the minimum salary you need to achieve.

 What additional costs will you incur in taking up the new role?
 Will it involve a longer commute or longer hours?
 Can you move for the same salary, but a higher bonus and stock options, for example?
 Weighing up all relevant factors will help you to get clearer about what you really want.

 Using the list of current salary components as your base, consider the uplift you’re looking for across each area.
 Make use of the Income Tax Calculators available online.
 As a guideline, a 5% uplift in your current salary is tight, 10% is good, 15% is very good.
 Any more is extraordinary.

 However, be sure to factor in a longer-term view.
 Think about why you want the role.
 Consider the career progression benefits.
 Is this a once-in-a-blue-moon, or possibly even once-in-a-lifetime, opportunity?
 Does your long-term plan influence your expectations?